YOUR GUIDE TO:

 X Icon = Delete

-The drag handler circled in green allows you to move the content block to any column you want.
+The drag handle circled in green allows you to move the content block to any column you want.

 Publish Box